ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/GitHub-Kanban-Document/READme.md

 ## Board Structure with Populated Issues

-I've implemented our customized Kanban board using the **Automated Kanban template** as a starting point, adding specialized columns to support our dual clinical-academic workflow.
+I've implemented my customized Kanban board using the **Automated Kanban template** as a starting point, adding specialized columns to support our dual clinical-academic workflow.
 Below is the current state of our populated board:

 ## Current Board Status
 | Column | Issues | In Progress | Notes |